AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/setup-tam/account-insight-plug-in-overview.md

 ![](assets/na10.png)

-## Activity Feed {#activity-feed}
+## [!UICONTROL Activity Feed] {#activity-feed}

 The activity feed shows recent activity, going back seven days.

 ![](assets/af1.png)

-Click the **Filter** drop-down to filter by different activity types.
+Click the **[!UICONTROL Filter]** drop-down to filter by different activity types.

 ![](assets/af2.png)

 Several items are clickable.
 Click the named account to see its details.
 Click the name of the user to see their activity.
-Click More Activities to see, well, more activities.
+Click **[!UICONTROL More Activities]** to see, well, more activities.

 ![](assets/af3.png)